iSorp/macro-executor/README.md

 Fanuc Macro Executor syntax highlighting, validating and project building

 ## News
-* The build sytem supports now a source directory tree with more than one level.
+* The build system supports now a source directory tree with more than one level.
 [Internal build system](#internalbuild)
 * Additional compiler selections

 ## Features